Mert-Sehri/University-of-Ottawa-Bearing-Dataset-UORED-VAFCLS-/README.md

 Related article to the dataset and its title and link:
 Title:
-University of Ottawa Ball-Bearing Vibration and Acoustic Fault Data Under Constant Load and Speed Conditions (UODS-VAFDC): Experimental Setup ;
+University of Ottawa Ball-Bearing Vibration and Acoustic Fault Data Under Constant Load and Speed Conditions (UODS-VAFDC); Experimental Setup :
 Link:
 https://www.researchgate.net/publication/370452975_University_of_Ottawa_Ball-Bearing_Vibration_and_Acoustic_Fault_Data_Under_Constant_Load_and_Speed_Conditions_UODS-VAFDC_Experimental_Setup